SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 ~~~
 {: .language-python}

-The first line is known as a notebook *magic*, and tells matplotlib that we want its output to be displayed inline, in our case within a notebook.
+The first line is known as a notebook *magic*, and tells matplotlib that we want its output to be displayed inline, in our case within a notebook, instead of in a separate window.
 This means our visualisations, as we generate them, will be displayed immediately.

 The next two lines tell Python that we want to load each library.
 The first one tells Python that we want to import (and make use of) the NumPy library, and we'll refer to this library in our code by using `numpy`.
 The second one indicates we want to import a specific module within the matplotlib library called `pyplot`, and we will refer to this module as `pyplot`.